Staffordshire Bull Terrier vs Stabyhoun: Complete Comparison (2026)

 Health and Lifespan Comparison

 Staffordshire Bull Terrier has a typical lifespan of 12-14 years, while Stabyhoun lives approximately 13-15 years.
 Health profiles differ significantly between these dogs.
-Staffordshire Bull Terrier is predisposed to Genetic Conditions, Orthopedic Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Staffordshire Bull Terrier is predisposed to Genetic Conditions, skeletal and joint concerns, Other Concerns, with associated veterinary costs for monitoring and treatment.
 Stabyhoun faces its own health challenges including breed-specific conditions.
 Staffordshire Bull Terrier has 3 documented predispositions compared to 1 for Stabyhoun, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health